jojo157/Delightful-Penguins/README.md

 - My Orders
   - A page where logged in users will see their previous orders.
 - Orders
-  - A page for artist that will show all orders.
+  - A page for the artist containing all orders.
 - Detailed Art Page
-  - A page that will show more details about an art piece.
+  - A page that will show more details about one specific art piece.
 - Cart
   - A user will be able to add an art piece to their cart.
   - A user will be able to remove an item from their cart.